 - Lowered Recruiting Standards: At first they want the best men in the area, then a certain amount of men, eventually anyone they can find will do.

 - Meaningful Name: The Heart of the group's name is Pilar.
-Also, El Sordo's nickname literally means "The Deaf One".
+Also, El Sordo's nickname literally means "The Deaf One."

 - Mercy Kill: Augustin offers one to Robert Jordan as he lays dying.
 Robert declines.
 Earlier on, Lieutenant Berrendo gives one to Joachim, not wanting the boy to bleed out.

-- Mistaken Nationality: Robert Jordan is usually called "InglÚs" (English) by his comrades, though he's American.
+- Mistaken Nationality: Robert Jordan is usually called "Inglés" (English) by his comrades, though he's American.

-- Narrative Profanity Filter: The partisans curse like sailors, but the reader is inevitably given a sanitised version of the relevant words and phrases, like "muck", "unnameable" or "obscenity".
+- Narrative Profanity Filter: The partisans curse like sailors, but the reader is inevitably given a sanitized version of the relevant words and phrases, like "muck", "unnameable" or "obscenity".
 Between this and the nature of Spanish swearing, we get Unusual Euphemisms that range from the offbeat to the surrealistic — like "I obscenity in the milk of their airplanes."
 There are also some untranslated Spanish swear words left in the text.

 - Planning for the Future Before the End